shakilmith/documentaion/frontend/angular/angular-built-in-directives/ng-if-directive/index.md

 When we want to render something based on certain condition we can use angular ngIf directive.

+The following example shows that how to use ngIf directive in angular application.

 1. If you have already an angular application open it in your ide and open the app.component.ts file

-If you don't have angular application yet, let's see how to bootstrap your first angular application.
+If you don't have angular application in your system yet, let's see how to bootstrap your first angular application.

 [Create Your First Angular Application](https://javaondemand.com/create-your-first-angular-application)

-2. In this file, create a boolean property isMature and set the value to true;
+2. Now open app.component.ts file and create a boolean property isMature and set the value to true;

 app.component.ts